utsav0/daily-dev-tips/src/pages/posts/data-types-in-python.md

 ## Data types in Python

-These are the basic built-in data types of Python you need to know when getting started with Python.
+You need to know these basic built-in data types of Python when getting started with Python.

 I would strongly suggest creating some basic Python script to run these and have a play around with.